We Value Your Privacy

 - We process, use, and store your data primarily to perform our obligations under the contracts we have concluded with you or your organization.

 - In certain instances, we may also process your personal data based on our legitimate interests.
-IDC’s legitimate interests include offering and delivering our products and services to business customers, enhancing our customer base, exchanging professional knowledge about the industry, exercising our legal rights, preventing fraud or imminent harm, and ensuring the security and operability of our network and services.
+IDC’s legitimate interests include offering and delivering our products and services to business customers, enhancing our customer base, management of the customer relationships, exchanging professional knowledge about the industry, exercising our legal rights, preventing fraud or imminent harm, and ensuring the security and operability of our network and services.

 - In specific cases, we process your data based on consent.